John Doyle Oration, Friday, 21 August 2026, Adelaide

 Pre-dinner drinks from 6:30 pm followed by dinner at 7:30 pm.

-Dress code is evening wear.
+Dress code is business attire.